-- CO1.
-Associate the terms 'value education' 'self-introspection' and 'self-esteem' which are the core aspirations of all human beings. - CO2.
+• CO1.
+Associate the terms 'value education' 'self-introspection' and 'self-esteem'

+- CO2.
 Understand the importance of ethics in different fields like medical, business, environment and social ethics and ethics of media. - CO3.
 Apply the knowledge to assess issues and problems in each profession like medical, business, environment and social ethics and ethics of media and correlate the concepts in addressing the ethical issues while choosing and joining a profession. - CO.4.
 Apply skills for anger management, care of elderly, environmental protection and thereby develop well balanced personality and will contribute to society as morally finer, socially responsible and physically fit persons.